stephenverderame/cpp_book/src/oop/inheritance.md

 All of these types are subtypes of `Port`.
 They can be used polymorphically and prevent users from depending on or knowing about any implementation.
 This is the hallmark of OOP and is known as *dependency inversion*, which we'll discuss later.

 With all that being said, let's look at a tool specifically designed for implementation inheritance: private inheritance.
-Private inheritance is same as public inheritance, but all public members of the base class become private members in the derived class.
+Private inheritance is the same as public inheritance, but all public members of the base class become private members in the derived class.
 This models an "implemented-in-terms-of" or a "has-a" relationship which is the same relationship modelled by object composition.
 Therefore, you should prefer composition to private inheritance.
 Truthfully, I can't remember a time when I've used private inheritance.

 Private inheritance is not polymorphic.
 This intuitively makes sense since every part of the Base class's interface is private.
 If it were polymorphic, then you could break encapsulation by changing the static type of the Derived class to the Base class and call the Base class member functions.